Robert Grau Memorial Savanna

 An oak savanna is made up of scattered oak trees above a layer of prairie grasses and forbs.
 The trees’ spacing allows sunlight to reach the prairie plants below.
 These rare plant communities once covered 10% of Iowa’s landscape.
 Fire frequently swept through these areas and was critical in maintaining this ecosystem.

-The Conservation Board staff began using fire as part of their management practices.
-Prescribed burns have been conducted in 2005, 2006 and 2007.
+Prescribed burns have been conducted in 2005, 2006 and 2007 as a way to manage the area.
 The burns occur in the spring after the snow has melted and before the forest floor has greened up with new spring growth.
 The timing is important as the fire serves several purposes.
 One is to keep the forest floor open, two is to promote native plant growth and three is to help control weedy vegetation on the site.

 One of the main “weeds” being controlled is a very aggressive non-native invasive plant called garlic mustard.
 Several methods of control are being used including fire, chemical and hand pulling.